mayuuu05/Bhagvad_geeta_app-/README.md

 # Bhagavad Gita Flutter App

 Welcome to the Bhagavad Gita Flutter App repository!
 This project aims to provide a comprehensive and immersive experience for readers and followers of the Bhagavad Gita.
 Built using the Flutter framework, this app ensures a smooth, responsive, and feature-rich experience across multiple platforms.

+⚜ Dive deep into the timeless wisdom of the Bhagavad Gita with our newly developed Flutter app.
+Designed for both enthusiasts and scholars, this app is packed with features that ensure a seamless and enriching experience:

 <div align = "center">